dimpase/M2/GitHowTo.md

 To show the history of all of your branches and any branches imported from the Macaulay2 repository, use:

 * `gitk --all`

+Other links:

+* Learn all about how to use git by reading the book at http://git-scm.com/book.
+* Magit, a useful emacs mode for performing many of the operations above: https://github.com/magit/magit.
+* Learn git by trying it out on someone else's machine: https://try.github.io